phalcon-orphanage/docs/en/reference/cache.rst

     }

-Checking cache existance
+Checking cache existence
 ------------------------
-It is possible to check if cache is already exists with given key.
+It is possible to check if a cache already exists with a given key:

 .. code-block:: php